 When fragments=FALSE, data are read with readGAlignmentPairs and returned in a GAlignmentPairs class.
-In this case, singletons, reads with unmapped pairs, and other fragments, are dropped.
+In this case, singletons, reads with unthe ?readGAlignmentsList man page.

 When fragments=TRUE, data are read with readGAlignmentsList and returned in a GAlignmentsList class.
 This class holds 'mated pairs' as well as samestrand pairs, singletons, reads with unmapped pairs and other fragments.
 Because more records are kept, generally counts will be higher when fragments=TRUE.